Appointment with Death (film): Plot

-Poirot deduces that Mrs. Boynton was injected with a lethal dose of digitalis, corresponding to a medicine she took that was usually administered by Nadine, in order that her death appear to be by natural causes.
+Poirot deduces that Mrs. Boynton was injected with a lethal dose of digitalis, corresponding to a medicine she took that was usually administered orally by Nadine, in order that her death appear to be by natural causes.
 Since the family could have altered her medication without needing an additional syringe, he suspects an outsider.

-There is an altercation in the street, a gun is fired and an Arab boy is killed.
-Dr King is accused, but Poirot has her released so she can travel with him to meet the others for a 'picnic' where he plans to reveal what happened.
-Having suggested that all the step-children lied about seeing their step-mother alive when she was dead (thinking one of them may have done it and wishing to delay or protect them against discovery), he reveals the truth: Lady Westholme is the murderer.
+Poirot arranges to meet with a local child who witnessed the murder, but he never arrives, scared off by an unknown third party.
+Dr. King chases the boy through the street, passing by many of the Boyntons and Lady Westholme.
+As she catches the boy, a gun is fired and the boy is killed.
+Dr King is accused, but claims he was shot before her eyes by an unseen assailant.
+Poirot has her released so she can travel with him to meet the others for a 'picnic' where he plans to reveal what happened.
+Having suggested that all the step-children lied about seeing their step-mother alive when she was dead (thinking one of them may have done it and wishing to delay or protect them against discovery), Poirot clears them of suspicion.

+At a banquet later that night, Poirot reveals the truth: Lady Westholme is the murderer.
 She was once in prison and Emily had recognised her from her time as a prison warden.
-To keep her quiet and maintain her status, Lady Westholme had resorted to murder.
+To keep her quiet and maintain her status, Lady Westholme injected Mrs. Boynton with digitalis from Dr. King's bag and silenced the witness.
+Disturbed by the revelation, Lady Westholme flees to her room.

+During a fireworks show following the banquet, Lady Westholme shoots herself in her hotel room, not willing to return to prison.
+Poirot persuades the local authorities to consider her death an accident, not wanting to disparage the late Lady's reputation further.